basanthjenuhb/Snake-AI/README.md

 # Snake-AI
 A program that slowly learns to play the snake game using genetically evolving neural networks(Only evolution of weight).

-To run - python main.py
+To Train - python main.py

 main.py - contains code the run the program